MatthiasvB/concurrent_rust/README.md

 ### Using rayon

-Rayon is a threadpool designed to efficiently parallelize compute heavy tasks.
+Rayon has a threadpool designed to efficiently parallelize compute heavy tasks.

 #### Manually spawning tasks

 Rayon allows us to spawn tasks in a similar fashion to kernel level threads and tokio green threads.
-However, it return neither a join handle, nor a future.
+However, it returns neither a join handle, nor a future.
 We lose all control over spawned threads.
 Or rather, if we need control, we have to add it ourselves.

-The following approach uses a oneshot channel provided by tokio, which is channel that will only deliver a value once, to return the task's result _and_ signal that it has run to completion.
+The following approach uses a oneshot channel provided by tokio, which is a channel that will only deliver a value once, to return the task's result _and_ in this case signal that it has run to completion.

 ```rust
 use rayon::prelude::*;